2002 Environmental Assessment Act, Regulations and Agreements

-- Delegation Agreement between EAO and CEAA for the proposed Northwest Transmission Line Project (PDF, 1.3MB)
+- Delegation Agreement between EAO and CEAA for the proposed Northwest Transmission Line Project (PDF)

 - Memorandum of Agreement on the assessment process for the Prince Rupert Fairview Terminal Phase II Facility Expansion Project (PDF)

-These agreements will eventually become irrelevant as projects assessed under the current act receive decisions, or are transitioned to the new act, where the Impact Assessment Cooperation Agreement will apply.
+These agreements will eventually become irrelevant as projects assessed under the 2002 Act receive decisions, or are transitioned to the new Act, where the more current Impact Assessment Cooperation Agreement will apply.

-The following agreement applied to projects assessed under the previous Environmental Assessment Act (which came into force in 1995):
+The following agreement applied to projects assessed under the Environmental Assessment Act, 1995.

-When a project falls under both provincial and federal environmental assessment responsibility, the two governments will cooperate on the environmental assessment while retaining their respective decision-making powers.
+When a project falls under both provincial and federal jurisdiction, the two governments will cooperate on the environmental assessment while retaining their respective decision-making powers.
 The cooperation options include:

 - Co-ordination, where jurisdictions co-ordinate activities and, where possible, harmonize timelines and documents.